An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Numerical experiments

 \section{Numerical experiments}

-In this section, we make numerical experiments to test ADMMn for nonconvex optimization problems such as the multiple measurement vector (MMV), robust principal component analysis (RPCA) and nonnegative matrix completion (NMC).
-For comparison, we also run the pADMMz \cite{ztwice}, IPPS-ADMM \cite{IPPSADMM}, PSR-ADMM \cite{PSRADMM} in the first two experiments, and ADM \cite{ADM} for the nonnegative matrix factorization / completion (NMFC).
-All the experiments are performed in 64-bit MATLAB R2023a on a 64-bit PC with an Intel Core i7-13700H 2.4 GHz CPU and 16 GB RAM.
+In this section, we make numerical experiments to test ADMMn for nonconvex optimization problems such as Robust Principal Component Analysis (RPCA) and Nonnegative Matrix Completion (NMC).
+For the sake of comparison, we also run PSR-ADMM \cite{PSRADMM}, pADMMz \cite{ztwice}, and IPPS-ADMM \cite{IPPSADMM} in the first experiment, and ADM \cite{ADM} for the Nonnegative Matrix Factorization/Completion (NMFC).
+All experiments are performed in MATLAB R2023a on a 64-bit laptop with an Intel Core i7-13700H 2.4GHz CPU and 16GB RAM.\footnote{All codes are available at \url{https://github.com/ZekunLiuOpt/ADMMn}.}